spences10/blog.scottspence.me/src/pages/2016/2016-11-13-VBA-IDE-Code-Export/index.md

 date: "2016-11-13"
 title: "VBA Code Export for Version Control Systems"
 tags: ['Information', 'vcs','vba']
-excerpt: "I have seen the same situation many times now in my career as a VBA Developer about how source code control is managed with VBA projects."
 published: true
 ---

+I have seen the same situation many times now in my career as a VBA Developer about how source code control is managed with VBA projects.

 Source control on VBA has long been a bit of a nonsense, there isn't any really.
 When I started my first developer role it was talked about in my team why we